Art in Tanzania internship program

 D: Have you learned from this?

 M: Yes, I’ve learned a lot, definitely, but it’s mostly independent learning.
 So, I think if you’re willing to work hard for yourself and you have other purposes than working for an employer who tells you what to do, then this might be the right place.
-However, you have to come with an organised project.
+However, you have to come up with an organised project.

 D: Are you confident in applying the skills that you have learned?